 3. Developed design and is communicated with a set of drawings- plan, sections, maps

 The third module is where proposals are fetched out further and all details are resolved.
 In this module, students have to be mindful of synthesising their entire proposal where processes at various scales (XL,L and S) come coherently together.
 Further students also had to organise their work in well thought out sheet compositions.

-1. Develop the detail design across all domain (architecture + landscape + policy)
+1. Develop the detailed design across all domains (architecture + landscape + policy)

-2. Develop and formulate a detail plant palette that demonstrates the seasonal quality of space and flux of production/distribution (in correspondence to the project)
+2. Develop and formulate a detailed plant palette that demonstrates the seasonal quality of space and flux of production/distribution (in correspondence to the project)

 3. Synthesize a conceptual policy framework for implementation, and evaluate it through phasing strategies (in relation to the project)

-4. Construct detail architectural drawings that communicate the design with clarity
+4. Construct detailed architectural drawings that communicate the design with clarity